chuantuoxiedexiu/retweet_list_of_per_tweet_in_Weibo/README.md

 # retweet_list_of_per_tweet_in_Weibo
-1.I leverage this code to get every retweet information of per tweet in SinaWeibo
+1.I leverage this code to get every retweet information of per tweet in SinaWeibo.

 2.firstly,if you want to get retweet from a tweet,you must login the website.
 But you do not need to use webdriver to crawl data, just because it is very slow.
 You just need to get the some key-value from cookie.